Divyam2600/Airbnb-clone-2.0/README.md

 ### About The Build:

 This Airbnb clone has an Eye-Catching and Interactive UI with especially place search filter and MapBox integration with slick effect.
+Furthermore, custom Icons have been created and added.
 <br />

 Current Features :